MrGIHAN/Quick-Task-Manager/README.md

 # Quick Task Manager

-**Quick Task Manager** is a simple and efficient task management web app that allows users to add, manage, and track their tasks with ease.
+**Quick Task Manager** is a simple and efficient task management web app that allows users to easily add, manage, and track their tasks.
 The application supports task filtering, a summary dashboard with visual stats (using Chart.js), and user-specific task tracking via backend API integration.

 ## 🌟 Features